 Car Title Loan Annual Percentage Rates (APRs)

 Car title loan Annual Percentage Rates (APRs) vary from state to state and lender to lender.
 They are usually quoted usually the Monthly interest rate.
-Monthly interest rates of 20% plus are not uncommon.
-Fast Title Lenders provides car title loans at the lowest rates of 8% per month.
+Monthly interest rates of 20% (240% APR) plus are not uncommon.